tc39/notes/meetings/2023-11/november-27.md

 - [slides](https://docs.google.com/presentation/d/1UvJSnt5B6tsXs-5A0zgg01cdFCtk6X2rAok6Z4Wp4Mo)

-PKA: Yeah.
-So this is the Promise.withResolvers.
+PKA: So this is the Promise.withResolvers.
 Shipping in Chrome.
 Implemented in FireFox.
 And also in the Safari technology preview, as far as I can tell.
 There are tests merged and the spec is approved by the editors.
 So I, too, am asking for Stage 4.

-USA:  All right.
-There’s support on the queue.
+USA: There’s support on the queue.
 First up we have Daniel Minor

 DLM: Looks good.
 Thanks.

 USA: Thanks, Dan.
 Next we have CDA on the queue with support as well.
 And that’s pretty much it.
 Let’s wait for a second.
 Nothing else on the queue.
 Congratulations, Peter.
 You have Stage 4